AliFehmi/supertwin-1/docs/source/usage.rst

 .. warning::

-   It is important that you need to install the correct versions.
+   It is important that you install the correct versions.

 1) Ubuntu 20.04
 +++++++++++++++